 Openness refers to six different aspects; imagination, aesthetics, feelings, action, and openness to ideas and values.
 People who are open to experience are eager to try new experiences, they are endowed with imagination, they have no problem dreaming and then carrying out step-by-step tasks to meet their goals, they show interest in learning, developing or meeting new people and gaining new experiences.

-More about openness to experienceOpenness refers to six different aspects; imagination, aesthetics, feelings, action, and openness to ideas and values.
+Openness refers to six different aspects; imagination, aesthetics, feelings, action, and openness to ideas and values.
 People who are open to experience are eager to try new experiences, are endowed with imagination, have no problem dreaming and then carrying out step-by-step tasks to meet their goals, and show interest in learning, developing or meeting new people and gaining new experiences.

 The opposite of openness is rigidity, which blocks taking on challenges and curiosity about the world, associated with, for example, traveling, meeting people, learning new things.